Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 ## Are you ready?

 I hope you like this idea.
-Its not only me writing crazy meta-stuff, but everybody developing their own metaprogramming library, learning something new each week, and comparing the different approaches each one is taking.
+It's not only me writing crazy meta-stuff, but everybody developing their own metaprogramming library, learning something new each week, and comparing the different approaches each one is taking.
 I'm the guy who writes this posts, but I can learn a lot with your Tiny Metaprogramming Libraries and your feedback.

 > Written with [StackEdit](https://stackedit.io/).